Giannoulis Larentzakis: Greek junior national team

 Larentzakis played at the 2011 FIBA Europe Under-18 Championship, the 2012 FIBA Europe Under-20 Championship, and the 2013 FIBA Europe Under-20 Championship with the junior national teams of Greece.

 Greek senior national team

 Larentzakis became a member of the senior Greek national basketball team in 2017.
 With Greece, he played at the 2019 FIBA European World Cup qualification tournament, and also at the 2019 FIBA World Cup.

 In September, Larentzakis also participated in the EuroBasket 2022 with Greece.
 Coming off the bench, he averaged 6.1 points, 1 rebound and 0.6 assists on 10.1 minutes a game.
-His best game was against Germany during the knockout stage, where he, despite the team's loss of 107-96, put up 18 points, 4 rebounds and 1 assist in 17 minutes.
+His best game was against Germany during the knockout stage, where he, despite the team's loss of 107–96, put up 18 points, 4 rebounds and 1 assist in 17 minutes.

 Personal life

-Larentzakis' personal nickname is "Lary".
+Larentzakis' personal nicknames include "Lary" and "Cobra".
 His family originates from the Greek island of Kythnos.
-His basketball nickname is "Cobra".